haiku/website/content/guides/building/get-source-git.md

 cherry-pick it.

-First make sure you start from a clean working tree with the latest Haiku changes (note that this will remove all your work in progress commits from the working copy, make sure they are in a branch.
-Git will remind you about this if it's the case).
+First make sure you start from a clean working tree with the latest Haiku changes (note that this will remove all your *work-in-progress* commits from the working copy - make sure these commits are in a branch.
+Git will remind you about this if you haven't done so).

 ```sh
 git fetch